May 12, 2012

 Semantic End-User Documentation: Docbook or Sphinx?

 When you think of user documentation authoring systems, a couple of traditional tools often come to mind: FrameMaker, Microsoft Word, InDesign, RoboHelp, LyX, TeX files, MadCap Flare.
 Some are fully proprietary, while others embrace some standards.
 Some are semantic, while others are design driven.
 With the evolving output formats that are present today (and tomorrow, for the future predictors), there is honestly no excuse to have your primary authoring environment be non-semantic.
+For the uninformed, semantic implies meaning - instead of making text large, you mark it as a section, or instead of indenting and changing the color of text, you denote that the text is a call-out or note.
 Read more

 December 9, 2010